jwberger9/Homework_1_Case_Study/README.md

 * What domain of the financial industry is the company in?

+    Financial services technology

 * What have been the major trends and innovations of this domain over the last 5-10 years?

+    Over the past 5 to 10 years asset management firms have been opting to outsource support roles/technologies due to cost.
+As this trend continues to become more popular, the technology demand in this space has become a struggle of scalability vs. customizability.
+Most of the major players in this space were large institutions such as JPMorgan, State Street and Northern Trust.
+As Fintech firms grow in this space, they have become more efficient at being able to build the technology needed to support scalability and customizability due to their resources and custom from scratch platforms.

 * What are the other major companies in this domain?